barban-dev/midea_inventor_dehumidifier/README.md

 Licence: GPLv3

-This repo contains the python package ***midea_inventor_lib*** which implements a client-side library to interface to the Web API provided by Midea/Inventor in order to remotely control a **EVA II PRO WiFi Smart Dehumidifier device**.
+This repo contains the python package ***midea_inventor_lib*** that implements a client-side library to connect to the Web API provided by Midea/Inventor, in order to remotely control an **EVA II PRO WiFi Smart Dehumidifier device**.

 You can get info about the dehumidifier appliance here: https://www.inventorappliances.com/dehumidifiers/eva-ii-pro-wi-fi-20l